top of page

 b.
 Type of prose (essay, letter, etc.).

 c.
-Purpose of the subject matter (law, history, poetry, and prophets).
+The purpose of the subject matter (law, history, poetry, and prophets).

 c.
 Purpose.

-The books are arranged according to their respective purposes.
+The books of the Old Testament are arranged according to their respective purposes.

 a.
 Date of their discovery.